asci-uva/asci-main/backend/src/asci/util/llm_chat/docs/llamafile_troubleshoot.md

 module load cuda-toolkit-11.7.0
 ```

-Re-run `runllama`; you should be able to execute it with no problem.
+Rerun `runllama`; you should be able to execute it with no problem.